-The recommended length of grid side is shown in the dialog box with the Find Grid tab.
+The recommended length of grid side is shown in the dialog box for Locating a Hot Spot, Solve for Grid Spacing.
 It is about 28.98 feet or, rounding up, a 30-foot triangular grid.

 Note: For this set of inputs, VSP will always give the length of the triangular grid as 28.98 feet.
 The Calculated total number of samples in the Report View is always 60 for this set of inputs.
 However, the Number of samples on the map changes as you repeatedly press the Apply button.
 This occurs whenever the Random Start check box in the dialog box tabbed Find Grid is checked.
 Because the starting point of the grid is random, the way in which the grid will fit inside the Study Area can change with each new random-start location.
 More or fewer sampling locations will occur with the same grid size, depending on how the sampling locations fall with respect to the Sample Area's outside edges.